matthias-reis/aithir.de/_content/posts/ai-jobs/09-surgeon.md

 ---
 title: Surgeon
 description:
   A job that relies on precision?
-That's worth a look on how a machine could do it better.
+That's worth a look from machine's perspective.
 date: 2023-03-07
 colorSpace: none
 tags: